Skip to main content

 Founder of Home Select

-Central Paris: buying in a tourist neighborhood without sacrificing daily life.
-3-bedroom Marais, 65 sqm, 780,000 euros
+Central Paris: buying in a tourist neighbourhood without sacrificing daily life.
+3-room Marais, 65 sqm, 780,000 euros

-A couple in their forties purchased a 3-bedroom flat of 65 sqm on a courtyard in the Marais, in Paris, for 780,000 euros after a 6% negotiation led by Sophie Riviere, property hunter at Home Select.
-The mission demonstrated that it is possible to find a quiet residential property in one of the most touristic neighborhoods in Paris.
+A couple in their forties purchased a 3-room flat of 65 sqm on a courtyard in the Marais, in Paris, for 780,000 euros after a 6% negotiation led by Sophie Riviere, property hunter at Home Select.
+The mission demonstrated that it is possible to find a quiet residential property in one of the most touristic neighbourhoods in Paris.

 Mission summary